Engineering & Manufacturing

 Home to over 4,000 advanced engineering companies; Greater Birmingham is a hub of advanced engineering activity

 Birmingham was the birthplace of the Industrial Revolution earning titles such as ‘Workshop of the World’ and ‘City of a Thousand Trades.’
 This early industrial heritage aided the development of the Advanced Engineering sector, which began with bicycles, progressed to motor vehicles, and has now led to ground-breaking developments in hydrogen fuel cell, electric and hybrid vehicle technology.

-The West Midlands in the UK has one of the strongest automotive industries in the world.
+The West Midlands has one of the strongest automotive industries in the world.
 There are more than 2,000 specialist automotive firms in the region, employing close to 50,000 people in vehicle manufacturing and just fewer than 160,000 in the wider advanced engineering sector.

 Aerospace is also a globally integrated industry within the region with core competencies in systems that power and control aircraft.

-- Manufacturing and engineering contributes over £7.7 billion to the region’s economy
+- Manufacturing and engineering contributes £13 billion to the West Midlands Combined Authority economy

 - Greater Birmingham accounts for 42% of the UK’s automotive Research & Development

 Enter job title, keyword or company to discover current opportunities in the region.
 On pressing submit you will be taken to the Indeed.co.uk site to view your search results

 A centre for manufacturing since the beginning of the industrial revolution, Birmingham now hosts a range of high-technology manufacturing businesses across a number of industries including aerospace, automotive and medical technology.